Ruth Haktin: Biography

-Born in Sosnytsia in the Russian Empire (today in Ukraine), Haktin was a member of the Socialist Zionist Party in Russia, before making aliyah to Mandatory Palestine in 1923.
-She settled in kibbutz Tel Yosef, where she lived until the Kibbutz movement split in 1952, at which point she moved to Ein Harod (Meuhad) which remained in the HaKibbutz HaMeuhad movement.
+Born in Sosnytsia in the Russian Empire (today in Ukraine), Haktin was a member of the Socialist Zionist Party in Russia, before emigrating to Mandatory Palestine in 1923.
+She settled in kibbutz Tel Yosef, where she lived until the Kibbutz Movement split in 1952, at which point she moved to Ein Harod (Meuhad) which remained in the HaKibbutz HaMeuhad movement.

 Following World War II, she travelled to Italy as an emissary for survivors of the Holocaust.
 She was also a member of the Na'amat central committee and of the central auditing committee of the Histadrut.

 In 1955 Haktin was elected to the Knesset on the Ahdut HaAvoda list.
 Although she lost her seat in the 1959 elections, she returned to the Knesset as a replacement for Yigal Allon on 25 October 1960.
 She was re-elected in 1961 and 1965, but lost her seat in the 1969 elections.

-She died in 1991 at the age of 89.
+She died in 1991 at the age of 89 and was buried in kibbutz Hulata next to her grandson Amiram, who had died in the Yom Kippur War.